fiftydinar/Yafti-AppImage/README.md

 ## TO-DO

-- Make a GitHub action to package the AppImage in `.deb`, `.rpm`, `.apk` and other similar formats with desktop file and autostart entries integrated, like the previous `.rpm` did.
+- Make a GitHub action to package the AppImage in `.deb`, `.rpm`, `.apk` and other similar formats with desktop file and autostart entry integrated, like the previous `.rpm` did.